This kind of analysis adds value... It shows problems about corruption, its consequences and how to fight it.

 Why Does it Matter?

 Despite global commitments to and increasing enthusiasm for open data, little is actually known about its use and impact.
 What kinds of social and economic transformation has open data brought about and what is its future potential?
 How—and under what circumstances—has it been most effective?
 How have open data practitioners mitigated risks and maximized social good?
 Even as proponents extol the virtues of open data, the field suffers from a lack of detailed evidence of the impact of open data, and what contributed to the impact.

-The Open Data’s Impact repository seeks to:
+The Open Data’s Impact repository, developed by the GovLab in partnership with Omidyar Network, seeks to:

 - Provide a more nuanced understanding of the various processes and factors underlying the demand, supply, release, use and ultimately impact of open data.